spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-spryker-core-feature.md

 {% info_block errorBox "Security measures" %}

-To prevent the backend from being compromised, make sure that `SecuritySystemUserConstants::AUTH_DEFAULT_CREDENTIALS` is secured in production environments.
+To prevent the backend from being compromised, make sure that, in production environments, `SecuritySystemUserConstants::AUTH_DEFAULT_CREDENTIALS` is secured.

 {% endinfo_block %}